Engine oil lubricates the moving parts in your car to reduce friction.

 • Nitrile gloves

-The engine should be cool, so you should wait for 5 to 10 minutes to check your oil levels if you have just driven the car.
-Do not check under the bonnet with the engine still running.
+The engine should be cool, so wait 5 to 10 minutes if you’ve just driven the car.

 Remove and clean the dipstick using some kitchen towel.